ankita34359/Quote-Generator-Website-/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request for any enhancements or bug fixes.

 ## Contact
-If you have any questions, suggestions, or would like to discuss JavaScript concepts, feel free to reach out:
+If you have any questions, suggestions, or would like to discuss anything, feel free to reach out:

 - GitHub: https://github.com/ankita34359
 - Linkedin: https://www.linkedin.com/in/ankita-gupta-34359abcd/